 Google Keep is an online note-taking program, resembling to Microsoft OneNote in many aspects.
 It is available on Web, on Android and iOS.
 While, Google Keep OCR, similar as OneNote OCR is offered to extract text from an image file, so users can directly create or take notes from the image texts.

-In this post, we will introduce how to use Google Keep OCR on image or PDF files, also share with you the best alternatives to Google Keep OCR when it is not working or fail to output accurate OCR results.
+In this post, we will introduce how to use Google Keep OCR on image or PDF files, also share with you the fixes when Google Keep grab image text not working.

 Google Keep can work on mobile devices and personal computers, the steps to use Google Keep OCR on Mac/Windows are quite similar to that on Android/iPhone.